Skip to content

 Why Your Title Is the Most Important Line You Write

 Your title competes with dozens of other videos on every browse page, search result, and suggested feed.
-Viewers spend less than two seconds deciding whether to click.
-A mediocre title on a brilliant video means almost nobody sees it.
+Viewers decide quickly whether to click.
+A mediocre title on a brilliant video means fewer people get a reason to watch.

 YouTube's algorithm uses click-through rate as a primary signal.
 Higher CTR means more impressions, which means more views, which means more subscribers.
 The title is the single highest-leverage element you control.